 There are three entry points to East Sooke Park.

 Aylard Farm is popular with picnickers and those looking for easy excursions.
 A 5-minute walk through an open field leads to a beautiful pocket beach.
-A few other trails head inland to hilltop views or along the rugged Coast Trail.
+Several other trails head inland to hilltop views or along the rugged Coast Trail.

 Follow the Trans-Canada Highway from Victoria, and take exit 14 towards Langford/Sooke.